 How do I book a place for my child?

-Bookings for the FamTest 2019 will open on Fri, 14.12.18.
+Bookings for 2020 will open in December 2019.
 All bookings must be made online through our booking system.
 You will need an e-mail address, a PayPal account or a debit / credit card to make a booking.
 The booking will not be finalised until payment has been received.
 Important: The e-mail address you use to make a booking will be used for all future correspondence.
 We recommend you use this e-mail address to make a booking for your own child only.

 Can I book multiple tests for my child?